bihor/fp_newsletter/Documentation/Administrator/Index.rst

 -----------------------

 Because the support for the extension direct_mail was removed in version 6.0.0, some TypoScript settings changed the name.
-Unfortunately there is no update-script for migrating this fields to the new name.
+Unfortunately there is only a update-script for migrating this fields to the new name for FlexForms.
-You must adapt your TypoScript settings, FlexForms and HTML-Templates by your own.
-That means you need to set the FlexForm settings again and in TypoScript and HTML-files (FormFields.html and FormFieldsEdit.html) you must rename them.
+You must adapt your TypoScript settings and HTML-Templates by your own.
+That means you need to edit your TypoScript-settings and HTML-files (FormFields.html and FormFieldsEdit.html): rename the old names.
 This settings are affected:

 1. dmUnsubscribeMode was renamed to unsubscribeMode.